AngelCastilloB/java-thunderbolt/README.md

 Thunderbolt
 -----------

 Thunderbolt is a peer-to-peer trustless digital currency implemented from scratch in Java.
-The project is inspired by Bitcoin [Bitcoin](https://github.com/bitcoin/bitcoin) and was created as a learning tool for understanding the blockchain technology.
+The project is inspired by [Bitcoin](https://github.com/bitcoin/bitcoin) and was created as a learning tool for understanding the blockchain technology.

 Build